GUIDE: How to implement effective resource planning?

 Watch a demo

-By taking into account as much data as possible to manage the resource planning , you integrate more information that allows you to make the right decisions.
+By taking as much data as possible into account when managing resource planning, you integrate more information to help you make the right decisions.
 Ideally, you create your profile database with the following data:

 a.
 Names